 In 2014 the mentoring organization for student start-ups, Spark*, was established in Trondheim Norway.
 This year the organization has taken major leaps into new areas.

-In 2014 Spark* NTNU was established as a organization, with a goal to help students who had a business idea.
+Spark* NTNU was established as an organization in 2014, with the goal to help students who have a business idea.
 The difference between other organizations at NTNU aiming at helping Start-ups, was that this was fully organized by students.
 This was one of the first organizations providing student-to-student mentoring in how to establish and run a business as a student.
-Throughout the years many successful start-up companies has evolved from this organization such as Gobi, Tise, Ludenso and many many others.
+Throughout the years, many successful start-up companies has evolved from this organization, such as Gobi, Tise, Ludenso and many many others.
 In total, there has been over 400 start-up ideas being mentored by Spark* in the last 5 years, consisting of over 1500 students.

 When Spark* became a partner in Engage in 2016 one of the main goals was to establish Spark* as an organization in other parts of Norway.
 This was mainly Ålesund, Gjøvik and Nord University as Ålesund and Gjøvik are part of NTNU and Nord University is a partner in Engage.
 When this task was established it took a while before the actual work started.

-Late 2018 the work began at Nord University, Spark* Nord, and throughout the spring of 2019, the organization managed to establish an organization that had the employees to do the work necessary.
+In the end of 2018 the work began at Nord University, Spark* Nord.
+Throughout the spring of 2019, the organization managed to establish the employees that could do the necessary work.
 This was a milestone as it proved that the structure of the organization was scalable.

 “What’s really interesting and engaging about this is that both of these places has contacted us.
 They are willing to put the work down and there is a demand for such an organization in both these places.
-Another are we are establishing Spark* at the moment is Mo i Rana which will be a division of Spark* Nord.
-This has never been done before, but if proven successful, it can be a great way to establish smaller organizations in smaller areas without the need of an administrative center in each area,” Christian explains.
+Another area we are establishing Spark* at the moment is Mo i Rana, which will be a division of Spark* Nord.
+This has never been done before, but if proven successful, it can be a great way to establish smaller organizations in smaller areas without the need of an administrative center in each area”, Schultz explains.

-He also adds that he work a lot with communication between the different areas as each of them have valuable experience that needs to be shared.
+He also adds that he works a lot with communication between the different areas as each of them have valuable experience that needs to be shared.

 Are you eager to learn more about the work that Spark* does?
 Please send an e-mail to project coordinator Christian Ringstad Schultz at Christian@sparkntnu.no